mitchthebaker/mitchthebaker/README.md

 - Technical stack consists primarily of JavaScript/Typescript (and as an extension React, Next.js, et al), Node.js, Python, AWS/DigitalOcean/Azure, Docker.
 Have been programming a lot in PowerShell too.
-- Although my primary editor is VSCode I dabble in Vim -- gradually learning more as I use it.

 ### Latest development efforts